Smart Contracts are known to be the base of the blockchain platform for performing different operations.

 Transparency and Reliability

-In smart contracts, all the encrypted records of the transactions are shared with the blockchain participants.
+In smart contracts, all the encrypted records of the transactions are shared with the participants.
 So, there are no issues of trust because everything is transparent in front of the participants.
 Other than that, no participant can tamper with the data available in smart contracts.
-This is the reason why smart contracts are considered to be more reliable as compared to traditional records.
+This is the reason why they are considered to be more reliable as compared to traditional records.

 The best thing about smart contracts is that it runs by rules mentioned in the code.
-If any particular criterion is met, the smart contract will execute the transaction mentioned in the smart contract.
+If any particular criterion is met, the smart contract will execute the transaction mentioned in it.
 So, there is no chance of fraud or any such scenario.

 Every single detail has to be mentioned when you are setting up smart contracts and coding them.
 So, there is no chance of miscommunication or any detail being misplaced because both parties have to write everything.
 When the communication is clear, you will notice skyrocketing efficiency.

-With these benefits, it would be pretty much clear that smart contracts are highly beneficial in different sectors.
-This is why their importance is consistently rising in the blockchain world.
+With these benefits, it would be pretty much clear that they are highly beneficial in different sectors.
+This is why their importance is consistently rising.

 Currently, there are plenty of blockchain platforms adopting the use of smart contracts, including Ethereum, Corda, Hyperledger, and more.
 The support of blockchain technologies is constantly growing, and with it, the need for smart contracts in every platform is also growing.